hidden9090/Rat-Hvnc-stands-as-a-pinnacle-of-remote-administration-tools-complemented/README.md

 The S-500 G2 Rat HVNC is a top remote administration tool with advanced HVNC features.
 It supports 20 hidden browsers, working in a secret desktop environment to launch multiple browsers by duplicating user profiles.
 This process is entirely invisible to the user.
 S-500 also works with applications like Outlook, FoxMail, and Thunderbird while staying hidden.

+## Disclaimer

+This source code is for educational purposes only.

+Contact me on Telegram - https://t.me/hidden9090

 # How to Compiling

 - Download the project to your computer as zip